shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/xandr-support-for-ads-txt-and-app-ads-txt.md

 Ads.txt and App-Ads.txt (also known as [Authorized Digital Sellers](https://iabtechlab.com/ads-txt/) or Application Authorized Digital Sellers)  are an initiative put forth by the [IAB Technology Laboratory](https://iabtechlab.com/) as a way to help publishers ensure inventory is sold only through authorized dealers and partners.
 The goal of ads.txt and app-ads.txt is to give publishers more control over who sells their inventory and help prevent counterfeiting, while giving buyers confidence that they're purchasing approved inventory.

-Ads.txt files are used to declare authorized sellers of display inventory on domains. app-ads.txt files are used to declare authorized sellers of application inventory.
+Ads.txt files are used to declare authorized sellers of display inventory on domains.
+App-Ads.txt files are used to declare authorized sellers of application inventory.

 > [!NOTE]
 > For additional details about the IAB's work on this initiative, see [About Ads.txt](https://iabtechlab.com/ads-txt-about/) on the IAB website.